Gabriel Boakye

-Gabriel Boakye (born February 26, 1998) is a Canadian soccer player who plays as a forward.
+Gabriel Boakye (born February 26, 1998) is a Canadian soccer player who plays for Vaughan Azzurri in League1 Ontario.
+He plays as a forward.

 Club career

-Toronto FC II

 Boakye began playing soccer at the age of eight for Oakridges SC.
 In 2015, he joined TFC Academy in the Premier Development League and Toronto FC II in the United Soccer League and made thirteen and eight appearances respectively.
 On July 9, 2015, Boakye made his professional debut in a 2–0 defeat to Pittsburgh Riverhounds.
 He suffered a further six defeats, claiming only one victory in his time with the club.
 His final appearance came on September 17 in a 2–1 loss to Richmond Kickers.
 In November 2015, Boakye was one of two Toronto FC players for Under-17 Men's Player of the Year at the 2015 Canada Soccer Player Awards.
 The award was won by Vancouver Whitecap's Kadin Chung.

-Energie Cottbus

 Boakye moved to Energie Cottbus in 2016, largely playing with the U-19 team.
 He made his first substitute appearance for the first team in December 2016.
 While at Energie Cottbus, Boakye would switch from a fullback, to a forward, earning positive review in the process as he scored 4 goals in 17 games while the club earned promotion to the 3.
 Liga.